openfaas/openfaas.github.io/_posts/2025-01-29-eks-openfaas-karpenter.md

 EOF
 ```

+We've also set the replica count for the `queueWorker` and `gateway` to 1, instead of their defaults to make everything fit into a single node for the purposes of the demo.

-Create the namespaces for OpenFaaS Pro and functions:
+Create the namespaces for the OpenFaaS core components, and one for the functions:

 ```sh
 kubectl apply -f https://raw.githubusercontent.com/openfaas/faas-netes/master/namespaces.yml
 ```

+You will now have the `openfaas` and `openfaas-fn` namespaces.

 Create a secret for your OpenFaaS license: